Chile: Culture, Children’s Books and Crafts for Kids

 Mia’s Story by Michael Foreman

 This is a beautiful story about a little girl and her family who live near and off the village dump in Chile.
-Mia and her family scavenge for scraps that they resell, making a meagre living.
+Mia and her family scavenge for scraps that they resell, making a meager living.
 When Mia’s dog disappears, she journeys high into the mountains to find him, where she finds clean air and a field of lovely white flowers.
 She finds her dog and brings some flowers back.
 Carefully tending these flowers, Mia starts selling them and soon her father joins her.
 Despite their difficult life, this story is optimistic as Mia dreams of one day living in a brick house. [picture book, ages 6-12]

 The Dreamer by Pam Muñoz Ryan

 Pam Muñoz Ryan brings to life the story of young Pablo Neruda, a Nobel Prize Laureate for Poetry.
 He had a difficult boyhood in Chile as the oldest son of a domineering father who didn’t understand his son’s dreamy creativity.
 Instead, his father pushes him to be tougher and pursue a more traditional career path.
-It’s clear that his father is not a likeable person and Pablo (known then as Neftalí Reyes) takes after his deceased mother.
-Luckily Pablo has a kind step mother who nurtures and encourages him.
+It’s clear that his father is not a likable person and Pablo (known then as Neftalí Reyes) takes after his deceased mother.
+Luckily Pablo has a kind stepmother who nurtures and encourages him.
 I found this chapter book to be sad but was delighted to learn about Neruda and discover his poetry as he is not well known in the United States. [chapter book, ages 9-14]

 City of the Beasts by Isabel Allende

 City of the Beasts begins with the story of Alexander Cold, who is 15 years old and going through a family crisis.
 While his parents leave for Texas to try to treat his mother’s cancer, Alex and his sisters are sent to live with their grandmothers.
 Despite his desperate pleading, Alex is sent off to New York City to stay with his eccentric grandmother Kate Cold,a reporter for International Geographic Magazine.
-His sisters, however are sent to live with their Grandmother Carla.
+His sisters, however, are sent to live with their Grandmother Carla.
 Meanwhile, Kate announces that she will be taking Alex with her to the Amazon rainforest during his visit.
-Once Alex arrives in New York City, and finds out that his grandmother had no intentions of collecting him at the airport and is forced to walk to her apartment, several blocks away.
-In the process he meets a girl named Morgana who is a very eccentric and attention-getting girl in her mid-20s.
-She steals his back pack that contained his clothes, his money and his flute.
+Once Alex arrives in New York City and finds out that his grandmother had no intentions of collecting him at the airport and is forced to walk to her apartment, several blocks away.
+In the process, he meets a girl named Morgana who is a very eccentric and attention-getting girl in her mid-20s.
+She steals his backpack that contained his clothes, his money, and his flute.
 He is greatly saddened by the loss of his precious flute, but Kate gives him the flute belonging to his grandfather, Joseph Cold. from Wikipedia [young adult]

 Nobel Poets and Notable Authors